nhat-14/nhat-14.github.io/books_to_read.md

 - The Money Trap: Grand Fortunes and Lost Illusions Inside the Tech Bubble by Alok Sama.
 - Private Equity: A Memoir by Carrie Sun.
 - Common Stocks and Uncommon Profits by Philip Arthur Fisher
+- The Code of Capital by Katharina Pistor

 # Science and Technology
 - Code Complete by Steve McConnell.